 Jory MacKay is a writer and award-winning editor with over a decade of experience for online and print publications.
 He has a bachelor's degree in journalism from the University of Victoria and a passion for helping people identify and avoid fraud.

 Shoulder surfing happens when a stranger can furtively view your device screen and keypad to obtain personal information.
 It is one of the few attack methods that requires the attacker to be in close proximity to you.

 Such prying eyes look for any valuable personal data such your credit card numbers, PINs, or passwords.
 Do you pay attention to your surroundings while accessing private information?
 Are you using text-based passwords over biometrics on your devices?

-In this guide, we’ll teach you how modern shoulder surfers steal your information and how you can protect yourself from becoming a target.
+In this guide, learn how modern shoulder surfers steal your information and how you can protect yourself from becoming a sitting target.

 What Is Shoulder Surfing?